adrianosferreira/pathfinding/README.md

-# Pathfinding algorithm using BFS
+# Pathfinding algorithm using BFS (Breadth First Search)

-Just a pathfinding algorithm implementation using BFS (Breadth First Search) and rendering in Canvas.
+An implementation of a pathfinding algorithm using BFS and rendering with HTML5 Canvas.

 ![Pathfinding algorithm](https://github.com/adrianosferreira/pathfinding/blob/master/screenshot.png "Pathfinding algorithm")